mendix/docs/content/ats/refguide/rg-version-2/test-data.md

 Data-driven testing in ATS allows you to run tests using tables of data as direct test input.
 This way, you test different input values without having to write extra tests.

-Data sets are easy to create and maintain, so you can add more values later on without changing your test cases.
+Datasets are easy to create and maintain, so you can add more values later on without changing your test cases.

 You can access the **Test Data** tab from the **Test Cases** page.
 Here you create a dataset by clicking **New Data Set**.
 A dialog box opens, where you give the dataset a name and an optional description.

 ![](attachments/test/test-data-tab.png)

-Data sets consist of one or more fields and records.
+Datasets consist of one or more fields and records.
 You can think of fields as columns in a table.
 Corresponding to that, records are the rows in a table and represent the values of a field.

 Fields can have following data types: text or number.